magnusrand/lunsj/FIREBASE_SETUP.md

 }
 ```

+## Available Firebase Functions

+The application uses the following Firebase Functions:

+- `addCanteen(data)` - Adds a new canteen to the database
+- `addRating(data)` - Adds a rating to an existing canteen
+- `getCanteens()` - Retrieves all canteens from the database

 ## Troubleshooting

 - If you see "Firebase is not properly configured", check that you've replaced the placeholder config
 - The application includes demo data that works without Firebase for testing
 - Check the browser console for any error messages
-- Ensure your Firebase project has Firestore enabled
+- Ensure your Firebase project has Firestore and Functions enabled
+- If Functions are not working, check that they are deployed: `firebase deploy --only functions`
+- Check Firebase Functions logs: `firebase functions:log`